jonathanhsu0101/Settings/README.md

 right click Menu > Configure > Menu > Open the menu editor (click on rocket icon to change icon)

+# remove unwanted favorites icon from menu (and put it in)

+drag it out

+drag it in

 # disable alt-ctrl-up and alt-ctrl-down hijack

 System Settings > Keyboard > Shortcuts > General --> Go to "Show the window selection screen" and "Show the workspace selection screen", double click the shortcuts, remove them using backspace.